apache/arrow-site/_posts/2022-05-16-datafusion-8.0.0.md

 - A new serialization API for serializing plans to bytes (based on protobuf)

-In addition, we have added several foundational features to drive even more advanced query processing into DataFusion, focused on running arbitrary queries larger than available memory, and pushing the envelope for performance of sorting, grouping and joining even
+In addition, we have added several foundational features to drive even more advanced query processing into DataFusion, focusing on running arbitrary queries larger than available memory, and pushing the envelope for performance of sorting, grouping and joining even
 further: